marktodman/sustainable-investing/README.md

 [Kevin Powell](https://www.youtube.com/user/KepowOb) provided invaluable guidance on CSS Grid.

+Example code and source database address from the [Code Institute](https://codeinstitute.net/) were utilised in the Newsletter sign up feature.

 Chris Quinn as Mentor and John Traas in Tutor Support at the [Code Institute](https://codeinstitute.net/) provided excellent direction and helped with resources to solve CSS Grid and Flexbox challenges.